SydmohammadShokoohi2000/Zari-FederatedLearning/README.md

 # Zari-FederatedLearning
-A lightweight Federated Learning Framework for Real-Time Intrusion Detection in Vehicular Networks
+A lightweight Federated Learning Framework for Real-Time Intrusion Detection in Vehicular Networks Base on CarHacking Dataset